-The Regional Adaptation Strategies are regional level plans (for the Okanagan, Cowichan, Fraser Valley, Delta, Peace and Cariboo) that delve more deeply into the highest priorities for producers, as well as strategies and actions for adaptation.
+The Regional Adaptation Strategies are regional level plans that delve more deeply into the highest priorities for producers, as well as strategies and actions for adaptation.
 Some of the overall impacts of climate change for BC agriculture have been identified as follows:

 - More frequent occurrence and severity of summer drought; water shortages in more regions

 - Decreased snowfall in alpine areas leading to reduced snowpack and to water shortages

 - Increased precipitation (frequently through more extreme events) and subsequent vulnerability to flooding, erosion, nutrient loss